With the significant amount of money, you have invested in polyurethane and application tools, you may wonder if you can repurpose some of them.

 Please, in any case, do not use foam brushes or anything like a sponge for polyurethane application, as it will make a real mess.

-Also, if you decide to use the same brush to apply both water-based polyurethane over oil-based, you can do that, but the results you will get will not be as good.
+Also, if you decide to use the same brush to apply both water-based polyurethane over oil-based, the results you get will not be as good.

 Steps for Cleaning Oil-Based Polyurethane Brush

-When the polyurethane is dried on the bristles, you will need a bit more elbow grease, and there’s no guarantee you will be able to clean them 100%.
+But remember, when the polyurethane is dried on the bristles, you will need a bit more elbow grease, and there’s no guarantee you will be able to clean them 100%.
+However, it takes only a few minutes if you clean the brush when it’s still moist.

 - 3-4 cups